Coronavirus Unemployment Fraud: EDD Data Reveals 30,000 Addresses With 10+ Unemployment Claims

 Several of the people interviewed by CBS reporters across California also appear on the list.

 Darryl Smith’s address shows claims filed under 10 different SSNs.
-The data shows 23 different claims using Daniel Frankel’s address, and Mike Weaver’s address comes up twice with 114 social security numbers total.
+The data shows 23 different claims using Daniel Franke’s address, and Mike Weaver’s address comes up twice with 114 social security numbers total.

-After combining duplicate addresses, there were still more than 30,000 unique addresses, each used for 10 or more claims.
+After combining duplicate addresses, the data still contained more than 30,000 unique addresses, each used for 10 or more claims.

 However, the addresses of more than half a dozen other viewers who say they received fraudulent EDD documents were not on the list.
 It appears some of those addresses are getting documents for nine or fewer people.
-In at least one case, sources tell us that there are more than 10 SSNs associated with the viewer’s address, but the address was subsequently changed on EDD records so only show eight SSNs currently listed for that address.
+In at least one case, sources tell CBS13 that there are more than 10 SSNs associated with the viewer’s address, but the address was subsequently changed on EDD records and now only shows eight SSNs listed under that address.

 Addresses With Hundreds of EDD Claims